cs3org/OCM-API/IETF-OCM-MLS.md

 Open Cloud Mesh [OCM] currently supports sharing resources with individual users across federated servers and with groups on a single server.
-This document defines a new `shareType`, `"federation"`, and registers it in the "OCM Share Types" registry defined by [OCM].
-A `"federation"` share is addressed to a federated group identified by an OCM Address such as `research-group@receiver.example.org` whose membership spans multiple OCM servers, with group state managed through the MLS [RFC9420] epoch mechanism.
+This document specifies the mechanics of the `"federation"` share type, registered in the "OCM Share Types" registry by [OCM], for the case where the Receiving Party is a federated group of users: a `"federation"` share is then addressed to a group identified by an OCM Address such as `research-group@receiver.example.org` whose membership spans multiple OCM servers, with group state managed through the MLS [RFC9420] epoch mechanism.

+This document further specifies how an MLS group can maintain the membership of a Federation of OCM Servers itself, which is the cryptographically guaranteed Directory Service model of [OCM] ({{servers-federation-groups}}).
+The two uses of MLS share all of their machinery and differ only in what a leaf of the group represents: a user, or an OCM Server.

 In many Enterprise File Sync and Share (EFSS) systems, which constitute the vast majority of all OCM Servers, there is a tight coupling between